The city’s medina is home to several souks that are all intertwined where you can get countless Moroccan souvenirs.

 In Marrakech there are a large number of traditional pharmacies and herbalist’s shop that offer cures for every kind of ailment.
 The ingredients of any cream or medicine which you take an interest in will be explained to you in detail by the merchant to entice you to buy it.

-Merchants in Marrakech’s souks love to haggle, this means that the most popular souvenirs vary greatly in price depending on the tourist’s willingness and gift for bargaining and coming to an agreement with the merchant.
+Merchants in Marrakech’s souks love to haggle, this means that the most popular souvenirs vary greatly in price depending on the tourist’s willingness and gift for bargaining and ability to come to an agreement with the merchant.

 A good tip is never to pay more than half of the initial asking price.
 In Marrakech and the rest of Morocco this is the way things are done.
 If the merchant seems unwilling to lower the price, all you have to do is leave the shop and this is when the bargaining starts.